Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Decisional states framework

-The same construction also works for defining similar quantities: \begin{itemize} \item $P=I(x;\lyxmathsym{ψ})$ is the difficulty to get the best predictions, tentatively called here the optimal prediction complexity. \item $V=I(x;\lyxmathsym{υ})$ is the difficulty to estimate the expected utility of $x$. \end{itemize}
+The same construction also works for defining similar quantities: \begin{itemize} \item $P=I(x;\lyxmathsym{ψ})$ is the tentatively called here the optimal prediction complexity. \item $V=I(x;\lyxmathsym{υ})$ is the complexity of estimating the expected utility from $x$. \end{itemize} Similarly to \cite{filters_ca_stat_comp} it is possible to define a local statistical complexity measure corresponding to each state: $C_{\sigma}=-log_{2}(p(\sigma))$ in bits, and correspondingly for the other coarser states : $D_{\omega}=-log_{2}(p(\omega))$, similarly for $P_{\lyxmathsym{ψ}}$ and $V_{\nu}$.
+With this definition the global values are simply the expectation of the local values over all states (ex: $D=\sum_{\omega}p(\omega)D_{\omega}$).
+The local complexity measures are used for the examples in Section \ref{sec:Application-examples}.